yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-clusters/pause-clusters.md

 ## Resume clusters

-To manually resume a paused cluster, click the three dots icon for the cluster you want to resume and choose **Resume Cluster**.
+To manually resume a paused cluster, on the **Clusters** page, click the three dots icon for the cluster you want to resume and choose **Resume Cluster**.
+You can also select the cluster and click **Resume**.

 ## Delete clusters

-To delete a cluster, click the three dots icon for the cluster you want to delete and choose **Terminate Cluster**.
+To delete a cluster, on the **Clusters** page, click the three dots icon for the cluster you want to delete and choose **Terminate Cluster**.
 Then enter the name of the cluster and click **Delete**.
 This deletes the cluster and all of its data, including backups.